Sing Aotearoa

 Since 1990, Sing Aotearoa has been the leading festival for choral music in New Zealand.
 Singers from around the motu have gathered for a weekend of singing, practical workshops, and performances, directed by some of the country’s most prominent choral artists.

-As one of the cultural centres of our Māori & Pasifika communities, South Auckland is the ideal location for us to come together as a singing nation, to share and celebrate the diverse singing traditions of Aotearoa New Zealand.
-There will be something for everyone at this festival, which is open to all ages and experience levels.
+Sing Aotearoa offers something for everyone - the festival is open to all ages and experience levels.
 Singers can register with their choir, in small groups, or as an individual.
-Choirs can also apply to perform at one of our informal lunchtime concerts – applications will open early 2023.
+Choirs will also have the opportunity to perform at one of our informal lunchtime concerts in locations around Rotorua.

 News